Skip to Content

 Bikes Paths Montreal West Island: Bois-de-Liesse Nature Park

 I’ve written about Bois-de-Liesse park before as one of my favourite spots in the West Island.
-It’s HUGE!
-Bois-de-Liesse park spans all the way from Pierrefonds to Laval.
+It’s a HUGE nature park spans three Montreal neighrbourhoods from Pierrefonds to Saint-Laurent.

-We’ve made that mistake and ended up on one of the many, very narrow, hiking trails.
-There are many signs to keep you no the right path, you just have to look out for them.
+I’ve made that mistake and ended up on one of the many, very narrow, hiking trails.
+There are many signs to keep you on the right path, you just have to look out for them.

 Trail Length: 8 km